 Currency Displayed As

-Given that a correctly set up eCommerce Google Analytics account will include financial data we need to make sure the currency selected is exactly the way we want to see the currency displayed in Google Analytics.
-If the currency is incorrectly set then Google Analytics will perform a currency conversion which will make a mess of your revenue data.
+Given that ecommerce set up will include financial data we need to make sure the currency selected is exactly the way we want to see the currency displayed in Google Analytics, because if the currency is incorrectly set then Google Analytics will perform a currency conversion.
 If you just have one website for Australian visitors then your currency should be set to Australian dollars.
-If you have a separate website for other visitors you should create a view for each website and set the currency separately for each one.

 Site Search Tracking